Oakland-Blockchain-Developers/Reentrancy-Attack-On-Smart-Contract/reentrancy-attack-101.md

 The `.attack()` method above is going to run recursively 10 times, because of the conditional in our `default payable` function.

-Now if everything is done correctly, we can see the reflection of what happen by checking the `Victim` and `Attacker`'s balances.
+Now if everything is done correctly, we can see the reflection of what happened by checking the `Victim` and `Attacker`'s balances.

 ```